Trump sees 'good things' in trade talks; China dangles partial deal | MarketScreener

 A Chinese state newspaper said on Friday that a "partial" trade deal would benefit China and the United States, and that Washington should take the offer, reflecting Beijing's aim of cooling the row before more tariffs kick in.

-Both sides have slapped duties on hundreds of billions of dollars of goods during the dispute, and Trump is threatening to raise tariffs to 30% from 25% on about $250 billion in Chinese goods on Oct.
+Both sides have slapped duties on hundreds of billions of dollars of goods during the dispute, and Trump is threatening to raise tariffs to 30% from 25% on about $250 billion (199.89 billion pounds) in Chinese goods on Oct.
 15 if there is no progress on a deal.

 On Thursday, Liu said China is willing to reach agreement with the United States on matters that both sides care about so as to prevent friction from leading to further escalation of the trade war.
 He stressed that "the Chinese side came with great sincerity."